Glycosidic bond: Glycosyltransferases

 Before monosaccharide units are incorporated into glycoproteins, polysaccharides, or lipids in living organisms, they are typically first "activated" by being joined via a glycosidic bond to the phosphate group of a nucleotide such as uridine diphosphate (UDP), guanosine diphosphate (GDP), thymidine diphosphate (TDP), or cytidine monophosphate (CMP).
 These activated biochemical intermediates are known as sugar nucleotides or sugar donors.
 Many biosynthetic pathways use mono- or oligosaccharides activated by a diphosphate linkage to lipids, such as dolichol.
 These activated donors are then substrates for enzymes known as glycosyltransferases, which transfer the sugar unit from the activated donor to an accepting nucleophile (the acceptor substrate).

 Disaccharide phosphorylases

-Different biocatalytic approaches have been developed toward the synthesis of glycosides in the past decades, which using "glycosyltransferases" and "glycoside hydrolases" are among the most common catalysis.
-The former often needs expensive materials and the later often shows low yields, De Winter et al.
+Different biocatalytic approaches have been developed toward the synthesis of glycosides in past decades, for which glycosyltransferases and glycoside hydrolases are among the most common catalysts.
+The former often needs expensive materials and the latter often shows low yields.
+De Winter et al.

 investigated use of cellobiose phosphorylase (CP) toward synthesis of alpha-glycosides in ionic liquids.
-The best condition for use of CP was found to be in the presence of IL AMMOENG 101 and ethyl acetate.
+The best condition for use of CP was found to be in the presence of the ionic liquid AMMOENG 101 and ethyl acetate.